Heroin Addiction

 Heroin can be used interchangeably with other opioids such as oxycodone, hydrocodone, and codeine.
 It is usually much cheaper, which means that many people addicted to prescription painkillers make the switch to heroin for financial reasons.
 The opioid crisis, largely caused by overprescription, has meant that people of all ages and from all walks of life have found themselves using heroin.

-Short Term Effects of Heroin Addiction
+Short Term Effects of Heroin Abuse

 Our bodies contain natural opioids, which fulfill various roles, such as regulating pain and body temperature.
 Heroin is similar to these natural opioids, and it binds to the same receptors in the body, causing a massive release of dopamine, which is our ‘feel-good’ chemical.